la-catalog/pypi/README.md

 # pypi
-Centralize all python packages in this repository.
+Using GitHub as PyPi server.

 # setup
-Enable GitHub Pages in this repository, all packages will be visible in `https://ORGANIZATION.github.io/REPOSITORY/simple/`.
+Enable GitHub Pages in this repository so all packages will be visible in an URL like: `https://ORGANIZATION.github.io/REPOSITORY/simple/`.

 **Note**: You can always use username instead of organization.

-# run
-Export an environment variable with the organization `export GITHUB_ORG=example`.

-- Refresh website: `python src/refresh.py`
-    - Only use if you manually change the `packages.json` file
-- Add package: `python src/add.py PACKAGE VERSION`
-- Remove package: `python src/add.py PACKAGE [VERSION]`
-    - Will remove the package completely if no version is given

 # packages.json
 JSON file with all packages and their respective version and url.